-East Hagbourne's projected growth rate of 5-10% is based on the current 500 dwellings lying within the Parish boundary.
-This number is reduced from that pertaining at the 2011 census as a result of the boundary changes introduced in 2015.
-Since 2011, infill development has contributed 11 houses (completed or permitted) to this number, a rate which if continued would represent over 5% growth in the period up to 2033.
+East Hagbourne's projected growth rate of 5-10% is based on the 500 dwellings lying within the current Parish boundary in 2011.
+This number is reduced from that published in the 2011 census as a result of the boundary changes introduced in 2015.
+Since 2011, infill development has contributed 18 houses (completed or permitted) to this number.

 A range of housing types needs to be delivered.
-NPPF para.
-50 states that it is necessary to plan for a mix of housing based on current and future demographic trends and the needs of different groups in the community.
+NPPF paras 61,62 state that it is necessary to plan for a mix of housing based on current and future demographic trends and the needs of different groups in the community.

 In the NPCS residents expressed a clear view of their needs and wishes for future housing in the community.
 Around 10% of respondents said that they intend to move part/whole of their family in the next 5 years.
-Just over half stated that they would be best suited by 2 bedroom accommodation whereas currently 83% of respondents' homes have 3/4 or more bedrooms.
+Just over half stated that they would be best suited by 2-bedroom accommodation whereas currently 83% of respondents' homes have 3/4 or more bedrooms.